AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 The whole ride was an emotional experience for me—it's very rare that a game touches me on such a level.
 It's even rarer that I find myself sticking around throughout the entire end-game credits.
 Those last few minutes are definitely worth treasuring.
 Because what follows, for those patient enough to wait for it, is a reminder that life *will* always go on, even if it's without us.

-{% include picture.html img="end-credits" ext="jpg" alt="A universe begins life anew." %}
+{% include picture.html img="end-credits.jpg" alt="A universe begins life anew." %}

 A gorgeous ending to a gorgeous game.
 10/10 would fly straight into the sun again.